Oseola McCarty: Honoraria

 In 1998, she was awarded an honorary degree from USM, the first such degree awarded by the university.
 She received scores of awards and other honors recognizing her selfless spirit, and President Bill Clinton presented her with a Presidential Citizens Medal, the nation’s second-highest civilian award, during a special White House Ceremony.
-She also won the United Nations' Avicenna Medal for educational commitment.
-In June 1996, Harvard University awarded McCarty an honorary doctorate alongside Maya Lin, Walter Annenberg and Judith Jameson.
+She also won the United Nations' Avicenna Prize for educational commitment.
+In June 1996, Harvard University awarded McCarty an honorary doctorate alongside Maya Lin, Walter Annenberg and Judith Jamison.
 In December, her hand was on the switch that dropped the countdown ball in Times Square on New Year's Eve.
 It was her first time sleeping in a hotel, and first ride in an airplane.

 In 1997, McCarty received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.

 Ms. McCarty was also recognized with an Essence Award and Patti LaBelle sang tribute to her during the ceremony at Madison Square Garden in New York.

 The University of Southern Mississippi Foundation honored the life and legacy of Oseola McCarty on Thursday, Oct.
 8, 2020.
 In recognition of the 25th anniversary of McCarty’s unexpected planned gift to USM, a virtual celebration featured interviews with special guests and the unveiling of a sculpture.